anandu/Test/README.md

   will be randomly chosen at launch time.
 Otherwise, the time of the backup is defined by 'Primary Backup Cron Hour' and 'Primary Backup Cron Minute'.
 Uses standard crontab format.
+### Usage Example:

+## Update cookbook
+* `do_update_code`
+  Update cookbooks from remote repo and uploads to the Chef Server.

+## The Chef Server connection allow/deny
+* `do_chef_client_allow`-
+  Allow the Chef Server connection by opening firewall port to the Chef Client.

+* `do_chef_client_deny`-
+  Deny the Chef Server connection by closing firewall port to the Chef Client.

+### Backup the Chef Server
+1. You can skip this step if the Chef Server data is already restored (refer restore section below).
+   Once your server is operational, run: `block_device::setup_block_device` recipe, which initializes a block device that supports backup operations.

+2. Backup your Chef Server data using: `chef_server::do_primary_backup` recipe, so that you can restore the Chef backup in the event of a failure or planned termination.

+### Restore the Chef Server
+1. Once your server is operational, run: `chef_server::do_primary_restore` recipe, which restores your Chef Server data from a backup previously saved to cloud storage.